 Because of this, we applaud efforts by brands to break barriers and promote acceptance.
 Bench started the campaign three years ago with a bold ad of a same-sex couple on a billboard in EDSA followed up by the recent viral ad of a gay son and his accepting father.
-SMART Communications made international news on 2016 for an ad of the same theme about the anxieties of coming out.
-Meanwhile, tech company ASUS came out with a quirky ad in 2017 about a gay guy and his girl best friend.
+Meanwhile, SMART Communications made international news in 2016 for an ad of the same theme about the anxieties of coming out.

 *US says Duterte’s ‘bakla’ comment vs Goldberg ‘inappropriate’

 *Duterte taunts Gascon: ‘Are you gay or a pedophile?’

 *Duterte fires back: Binay ‘berdugo’ of public funds, Roxas ‘bakla’